BLOG 14: The universe as “relation” according to Indigenous North American cosmologies

 Knowledge and responsibility

-Looking at the sky implied responsibility toward the Earth.
+Observing the sky implied responsibility towards the Earth.
 The observer was not neutral.

-In quantum physics, the observer reappears formally: measurement outcomes depend on context.
-This is not cultural equivalence, but a reminder that observation is never fully external.
+In quantum physics, the presence of the observer reappears formally: the result of a measurement depends on the device and the context.
+It is not a cultural equivalence, but a reminder that observation is never completely external.

 Limits and precautions